MickeMakaron/gyg-framework/README.md

 	shortcutID

-To do this, simply whitelist the _shortcutID_ using _whitelistShortcuts_.
+To do this, simply whitelist the _shortcutID_ using _whitelistShortcut_.

-    $gyg->whitelistShortcuts(['shorcutID' => 'requestURI']);
+    $gyg->whitelistShortcut($shorcutID, $requestURI);

-Note that the shortcut data must be formatted like an array, where the key is the shortcut's ID and the value is the real request URI it points to.
+If using _whitelistShortcuts_, note that the shortcut data must be formatted like an array whose keys are the shortcuts' IDs and the values are the real request URIs they point to.

 Now gyg-framework will interpret "shortcutID" as "controller/page/arg1".
 Note, however, that shortcuts have lower priority than controllers.
 If a whitelisted shortcut and controller share